Navigating Cross-border Logistics: A Look into GoBolt’s North America Operations

 GoBolt serves global brands with cross-border logistics operations.
 Can you break down how your network functions?

-JL: Our global network works in a few different channels that include coast to coast electric delivery, cross-border shipping through Section 321 and Global logistics solutions.
+JL: Our global network works in a few different channels that include coast-to-coast electric delivery, cross-border shipping through Section 321 and Global logistics solutions.
 We’ve built our own fully electric delivery network, a coast-to-coast delivery solution stretching across all urban Canadian markets from Vancouver to Calgary and Toronto.
-The wheels are also in motion to build out our electric-powered delivery network in the U.S. We also fly our brand’s business coast to coast domestically within Canada and the U.S to offer our Merchants a true express service level at ground prices
+The wheels are also in motion to build out our electric-powered delivery network in the U.S. We also fly our brand’s business coast to coast domestically within Canada and the U.S. to offer our Merchants a true express service level at ground prices.

 What cross-border shipping strategies are used to ensure cost-effectiveness and an uncompromised delivery experience?

 JL: The biggest component of what I call GoBolt’s cardiovascular system is how we leverage Section 321.
-This is a trade agreement between Mexico, Canada, and the U.S. that allows for the tax and duty free crossing of goods with a fair retail value of $800 USD or less.
+This is a trade agreement between Mexico, Canada, and the U.S. that allows for the tax and duty-free crossing of goods with a fair retail value of $800 USD or less.
 We leverage this for our Canadian brand partners shipping high volumes of smaller, less expensive items into the US.

 In doing so, our brand partners receive the benefits of steeply discounted access to courier and postal solutions in the U.S. while not compromising on their shoppers’ delivery experience.